-The core instructional focus of Work Experience--both General and Occupational--is to provide students with the knowledge and skills to transfer their classroom learning to the worksite.
+The core instructional focus of Work Experience Education courses are to provide students with the knowledge and skills to transfer their classroom learning to the worksite.
 General Work Experience students learn and apply Career Ready Competencies to their workplace.
 These are established by the National Association of Colleges and Employers (NACE) and include career and self-development, communication, critical thinking, equity and inclusion, leadership, professionalism, work ethic, teamwork, and technology.
-Occupational Work Experience and Internship students continue to refine their Career Ready Competencies while also applying discipline-specific occupational skills learned in the classroom to their jobs.
+The Internship students continue to refine their Career Ready Competencies while also applying discipline-specific occupational skills learned in the classroom to their jobs.